pavel-demin/red-pitaya-notes/development-machine.md

   - Set the memory size to at least 2048 MB

-  - Select "Create a virtual hard drive now"
+  - Select "Create a virtual hard disk now"

   - Select "VDI (VirtualBox Disk Image)"